insight-creative/milksource.com/content/blog/champions-in-3-breeds-at-wisconsin-spring-show.md

 **Holsteins:**

-<u>Temtpres</u> (competing in two breeds) earned Reserve Grand Champion, and <u>Salisbury</u> was HM Grand Champ.
+<u>Temtpres</u> (competing in two breeds) earned Reserve Grand Champion, and <u>Corlane Unix Salisbury</u> placedwas HM Grand Champ.

+Temptres also was awarded 1st Place in the 5 year old as well as Reserve Senior&nbsp; Champion.

+Salisbury&nbsp;also took 1st Aged Cow and Best Udder.
+She was then tapped HM Senior Champion.

 <u>Milksource Champagne-ET</u> was 3rd Open & 1st Junior in the Junior Three Year Old Class.
 She was then tapped Reserve Intermediate Champion of the Junior Midwest National Holstein Show.

 In the Junior 3 Year Old Class, <u>Milksource Amazin Legend-ET</u> placed 1st and was awarded Best Udder and Bred & Owned.
 She was then tapped as Intermediate Honorable Mention.

+<u>Jacobs Chief Dina</u> placed 2nd Senior Five Year Old.

 <u>Milksource Petra</u> placed 3rd in the Winter Senior Two Year Old Class.

+<u>Budjon-Vail EyeC Chalack-ET</u> was awarded 1st Place Winter Junior Two Year Old and Best Udder.
+She was then tapped the Intermediate Champion

 <u>Ms FemFatal Escort-ET</u> (Owned by our friends at La Femme Fatale) placed second and was 1st Bred & Owned in her Summer Yearling Class

+Senior Best Three

 MS Genetics was also named Premier Breeder & Exhibitor of the Holstein Show.

 &nbsp;

-Congratulations to the entire for an amazing kickoff to the '25 cow show season.